-How can I get a light box or dawn simulator?
+How can I obtain a light box or dawn simulator?

-You cannot get a light box or dawn simulator on prescription from the NHS.
-Various companies make and sell them.
-Some companies will allow you to try before you buy to see if it works for you before you commit to buying a light box.
+Light therapy with a light box that meets evidence-based guidelines from a reputable vendor is recommended for first-line treatment of SAD.
+However, you cannot obtain a light box or dawn simulator on prescription from the NHS but various companies make and sell them.
+Some companies will allow you to try before you buy, to see if it works for you before you commit to buying a light box.

-There is some evidence to suggest that a course of cognitive behavioural therapy (CBT) or antidepressants taken before the winter arrives can prevent some cases of SAD.
+There is some evidence to suggest that a course of CBT or antidepressants taken before the winter arrives can prevent some cases of SAD.
 Further research is needed to confirm the place of these preventative treatments.

 What is the outlook (prognosis)?

-Around 6 in 10 people with SAD continue to have depressive symptoms each year in the long term.
+Around 6 in 10 people with seasonal affective disorder (SAD) continue to have depressive symptoms each year in the long term.
 However, as discussed above, you have a good chance of improving symptoms with treatment when symptoms develop.
 In about 2 in 10 people with SAD, the condition goes away completely after a few years and treatment is then no longer needed.

 Further reading & references